Connecticut Court Records

 Obtaining Connecticut Criminal Court Records

-Pursuant to the Connecticut Freedom of Information Act, members of the public have the right to request public records from the state of Connecticut judicial branch.
+According to the Connecticut Freedom of Information Act, members of the public may request public records from the state of Connecticut judicial branch.
 Interested parties who wish to inspect and/or obtain copies of Connecticut criminal court records may do by any of the following means:

 How Do I Access Connecticut Criminal Court Records in Person?